genropy/genropy_saved/docs/genro/database/gnr/siteconfig.rst

 ``<wsgi>``
 ----------

-    Allow to define some connections properties used by the :ref:`genro_wsgi`:
+    Allow to define some connections properties used by the :ref:`wsgi`:

     * *homepage*: specify the first :ref:`webpages_webpages` opened on your application.
                   **syntax**: